Best Event Networking Apps 2026: Whova, Brella & More

 3 April 2025 · 9 min read

-The event networking app market has matured significantly over the past few years.
-There are now meaningful tools for different event types, different networking philosophies, and different privacy preferences.
-Choosing the right one requires understanding what each is actually designed to do.
+The event networking app market has matured a lot in the past few years.
+There are now decent tools for different event types, different networking philosophies, and different privacy preferences.
+Choosing the right one means understanding what each is actually designed to do.

-This guide covers the main players honestly, including their strengths, limitations, and the specific contexts where they're most useful.
+This guide covers the main players honestly — strengths, limitations, and the specific contexts where each makes sense.

 Event networking tools fall roughly into four categories:

-- Conference and trade show platforms (Whova, Brella, Grip): Designed for professional events with organiser deployment
+- Conference and trade show platforms (Whova, Brella, Grip): built for professional events requiring organiser deployment

-- Social and consumer event apps (FirstMove): Designed for any live event, attendee-first
+- Social and consumer event apps (FirstMove): built for any live event, attendee-first

-- Community building tools (Meetup): Designed for recurring interest-based groups
+- Community building tools (Meetup): built for recurring interest-based groups

 Each category has different assumptions about who's setting it up, who's using it, and what success looks like.